rugantio/NLP_fbtrex/README.md

 #Install minimal scientific python stack
 pip install pandas && pip install scikit-learn
 ```
-__Note__: If you already installed some package via pip you can upgrade to latest version with "pip install -U ModelName"
+__Note__: If you already have installed some package via pip you can upgrade to latest version with "pip install -U ModelName"

 ### Install NLP modules
 Let's begin our journey using only __spaCy__ for data analysis.
 Later on we will also use gensim to provided unsupervised training for our model.